Teles-Gabriel/Automation-of-free-fall-experiment-with-arduino/README.md

 <br/>
 $g = \frac{2h}{t²}$   (eq.2)
 <br/>
-# Code
+# Development
-To edit this code you need to have the Arduino IDE installed and to implement this code you need to have an arduino Uno r3 board.
+To edit this code you need to have the [Arduino IDE](https://www.arduino.cc/en/software) installed and to implement this code you need to have an arduino Uno r3 board.
 # Materials
 * 1 Arduino Uno R3
 * 1 Protoboard